Please Log in (Forgot) or Register boundary scan jtag test

 » RCT Benchtop Tester

-The Eclipse Virtual Interconnect Test (VIT) package is a comprehensive test and diagnostic solution for developing high fault coverage tests for PCB's that are IEEE 1149.1 compliant.
+The Intellitech Virtual Interconnect Test (VIT) package is a comprehensive automatic test generation and diagnostic solution for developing high fault coverage tests for IEEE 1149.1 and 1149.6 based systems.
+1149.6 (AC-JTAG) is the add-on standard to 1149.1 which describes nets which include DC blocking capacitors either on the PCB or within the IC receiver*.

-The EDIF netlist from industry standard CAD systems defines the PCBs connectivity and the pin properties of all devices in the design.
-Having this information and netlist-based constraint checking is essential to not inadvertently damage devices during debug.
-IEEE BSDL models for each scan device describe the boundary-scan architecture for each device.
-The DCD2 file defines the scan chains(s) order.
+The EDIF netlists from industry standard CAD systems defines the PCBs connectivity and the pin properties of all the devices in the design.
+This information enables robust interconnect test generation when non-1149.1/1149.6 devices are present.
+This information also enables the generation of netlist-based constraint checking that is essential for preventing inadvertent damage to devices during debug as well as extracting information about the non-1149.x devices present in the design.
+IEEE BSDL models for each 1149.1/1149.6 device describe the boundary-scan architecture for each device.
+The device chain description files (DCD2) defines the scan chains(s) order for the system including complex scan-ring-linking devices that assist with routing system level scan rings.

 VIT generates tests vectors, for scan and non-scan devices, and writes the test data out in industry standard Serial Vector Format (SVF).
 SVF describes Instruction and Data Register scan operations without the detailed TAP state transitions.
-VIT generates a fault coverage report.
+VIT generates a fault coverage report and diagnostic look-up tables.
 The report lists the fault coverage in terms of a percentage and catalogs the detected and undetected faults by name.

 SVF data is applied to the Unit Under Test by Eclipse.
 Schematic Logic ProbeTM (SLPTM) and Virtual Fault AnalyzerTM (VFATM) are used to help isolate PCB failures.
 These tools are available with the Eclipse Test Development System and the Eclipse Scan Executive Test Station.